codewithgoz/the_creepy_cookie/README.md

 You can use The Creepy Fortune Cookie code for your personal and commercial use just remember two things:

-* Consider removing the font-awesome icon and instead use one of yours
+* Consider removing the font-awesome icon and instead use one of yours (the same with the cookie's images)
 * Please share your creation with me :D

 <p align="right">(<a href="#top">back to top</a>)</p>